Accounting | Law | Marketing & Public Relations | Media | Legends

 Managing Partner and Co-CEO

 With more than three decades of experience in corporate law, Mark Wasserman has been the managing partner of Eversheds Sutherland (U.S.) LLP for 16 years and is the co-CEO of Eversheds Sutherland Limited.
 He’s represented and advised private and public companies in the U.S. and internationally, and has counseled clients on a range of business matters, especially mergers and acquisitions and issues relating to federal and state securities laws.
-He also serves as chair of the Emory Law Dean’s Advisory Board.
+He also serves as chair of the Emory Law Dean’s advisory board and was named to the Best Lawyers in America in the area of corporate law for 2022-2023.

 Education: Clemson University (MA), Emory University School of Law (JD)